ssbucarlos/smash-ultimate-blender/README.md

 # In case of problems?
+1. Export Issues?
+Please go read the wiki page and see if your issue gets fixed, if not...
-1. Please read the wiki to see if it that issue is mentioned in the 'List of Known Issues' wiki page, if not...
+2. Please read the wiki to see if that issue is mentioned in the 'List of Known Issues' wiki page, if not...
-2. Please go add a new issue in the Issues page so i can track the problem
+3. Please go add a new issue in the Issues page so i can track the problem

 # Current Features
 1. Creates the .NUSKTB and .NUHLPB needed for real-time animation retargeting on custom models.